 1 Dash Mint Extract

-For table decoration, stock up on holiday scented candles at your local dollar store.
-Eating by candle light in a pine scented dining room adds a special touch to your meal, while only costing you $3.
-If you have access to evergreen trees, take some cuttings and use as a festive table ornament.
+For table decoration, stock up on holiday-scented candles at your local dollar store.
+Eating by candlelight in a pine-scented dining room adds a special touch to your meal, while only costing you $3.
+If you have access to evergreen trees, take some cuttings and use them as a festive table ornament.

 That will take care of the stomachs of your guests, but what about entertainment?
 We suggest purchasing half a bottle of wine per guest, depending on your company.
-This should be served with the appetiser, as well as with dinner.
-A good quality bottle can be purchased for £7, if you are unsure ask the attendant at your liquor shop.
+This should be served with the appetizer, as well as with dinner.
+A good quality bottle can be purchased for $7, if you are unsure ask the attendant at your liquor shop.

-There is no better way to unwind and socialise this time of year than around a fire.
-If you have access to a gas or wood burning fireplace, start a fire and seat your guests to relax after dinner with a cup of coffee or hot chocolate.
-Use the leftover whipped cream from desert as a topping to add a touch of class to an ordinary cup of home brew.
+There is no better way to unwind and socialize this time of year than around a fire.
+If you have access to a gas or wood-burning fireplace, start a fire and seat your guests to relax after dinner with a cup of coffee or hot chocolate.
+Use the leftover whipped cream from dessert as a topping to add a touch of class to an ordinary cup of homebrew.
 If you don’t have a fireplace, check your local TV listings.
 A lot of providers offer a holiday channel of a recorded fireplace accompanied by classic Christmas music.